snowcap/Emarsys/README.md

 Emarsys, PHP HTTP client for Emarsys webservice
 ================================================

-Emarsys is a PHP HTTP client based on the official Emarsys web service documentation.
+Emarsys is a PHP HTTP client based on the official Emarsys web service documentation and based on

 At the time of writing, __only methods related to contacts are production ready__.